Sydney Harbour National Park

 The best way to explore Goat Island and its rich history is on a guided tour with us or with one of our partners.

-Take a virtual tour of Goat Island on Google Street View.
+Take a virtual tour of Goat Island captured with Google Street View Trekker.

 Fort Denison is home to a wealth of historic heritage.
 The Fort Denison heritage collection project invited volunteers to locate, identify, document, conserve, interpret and make accessible the heritage collections in Sydney Harbour National Park.
 This allowed NPWS to engage with the community and ensure our collections are protected.